-I am a postdoctoral research fellow in Computer Science at Stanford University working with Jure Leskovec and collaborating with biology and medicine research departments around the world.
+I am a postdoctoral research fellow in Computer Science at Stanford University and work with Jure Leskovec and collaborate with biomedical research departments around the world.
 I am also a Chan Zuckerberg Biohub postdoctoral researcher.

-My research develops computational methods for large complex interconnected systems at all scales, from interactions of proteins in a cell to interactions between patients in a society.
-My approach is to leverage data at all levels of the organization and at the scale of billions of data points and develop new methods that combine rigorous statistical methodology, machine learning, and network science to achieve benefits from each.
+My research aims to bridge the gap between computer science, biology, and medicine to create a new paradigm for biomedicine as well as to invent computational methods for large complex interconnected systems at all scales, from interactions of proteins in a cell to interactions between patients in society.
+My approach is to leverage data at all levels of the organization and the scale of billions of data points and develop new methods that combine rigorous statistical methodology, machine learning, and network science to achieve benefits from each.

-I use my methods to address open challenges in biology and medicine that lead to highly impactful outcomes.
-Predictions made by my methods have helped uncover new biology and have directly contributed to new discoveries in the wet laboratory experiments.
+I use my methods to address burning questions in biology and medicine that lead to highly impactful outcomes.
+Predictions made by my methods have helped uncover new biology, have generated highly accurate and actionable insights, and have led to discoveries in the wet laboratory experiments.

-I received a Ph.D in Computer Science from University of Ljubljana in 2015 while also conducting research at Imperial College London, University of Toronto, Baylor College of Medicine, and Stanford University.
+I received a Ph.D. in Computer Science from University of Ljubljana in 2015 while also researching at Imperial College London, University of Toronto, Baylor College of Medicine, and Stanford University.
 I obtained a B.Sc. in Computer Science and Mathematics in 2012.